220118-UTA-JAVA-GCP-EM/NotesAndDemos/Week2/sql.md

 Relationships
 - These are the connections between the tables

+# Multiplicity in Databases

+Multiplicity is the relationship between entries in different tables

+These relationships are defined with foreign key constraints

+Foreign Keys:

+-   Make relations between tables
+-   Do not need to be unique, but can be
+-   Can be made up of one or more columns

+There are four types of mutliplicity in relational databases

+1. One-to-many: one entry in the first table can be mapped to many entries in the second table
+    - The foreign key in the first is allowed to map to multiple entries in the second table
+2. Many-to-one: this is the opposite of the above
+3. Many-to-many: Many entries of the first table can be mapped to many entries in the second table
+    - These are implemented with what are called junction tables
+4. One-to-one: a single entry in the first table is mapped to a single entry in the second table
+    - The foreign key of both tables must be unique

+## Referntial Intregrity

+-   A foreign key is the reference to the relationship in multiplicity, and the rule ensures that a referenced record always exists
+-   You are not allowed to delete an entry if an entry of another table depends on it
+-   You can use cascade on delete, which will delete children and parent entries

 # SQL Sublanguages

 There are 4 or 5 sublangauges in SQL depending on who you ask